 There are many ways to experience tango in Buenos Aires, Argentina, and I recommend them all.
 I totally fell in love with tango when I was there.
-I was in Buenos Aires en route to Patagonia (read about glacier tours in Patagonia here and here).
+I was in Buenos Aires en route to Patagonia (read about glacier tours in Patagonia here and here and the breathtaking Laguna Torre hike here).
 The other main access point to Patagonia is Santiago in Chile (read about taking a food tour and winery tour in Santiago here).

 But this time I was in B.A. and was determined to catch as much tango as possible.
 I love to experience things as much as possible when I travel, so I wanted to learn how to do the tango, as well as see a professional show and mingle with local Portenos as they danced the night away.